euroargodev/VirtualFleet/README.md

 #### Breaking changes

+- Internal refactoring, with proper submodule assignment.
-- Options in the VirtualFleet instantiation
+- Options in the VirtualFleet
+  - instantiation option ``vfield`` has been replaced by ``fieldset`` and now must take a Parcels fieldset instance.
+  - simulate method have been renamed to be more explicit and now takes timedelta as values, instead of mixed integer units.

 ### Why Virtual Fleet?